Part II

 Living the Framework: From Map to Movement

 To work with this map is to become like the Dragon—embracing both structure and fluidity, rationality and intuition.
-We step out of the illusion of the passive observer and into our true role as co-weavers of becoming—conscious agents within a vast, dynamic unfolding.
+You step out of the role of passive observer and into your true nature as co-weaver of becoming.

-From this place, we begin to live not on the Earth, but within the Firmament.
-The Dragon beckons.
+From this place, you begin to live not on the Earth, but within the Firmament.